Jaseci-Labs/jaclang/examples/rpg_game/RPG_DSP_journey.md

 ## Data Spatial Implementation

-The implementation we discussed so far is how a conventional programmer would use Jaclang to program a relatively complex object-oriented program.
-However, Jaclang is super-setting the conventional programming paradigm, meaning that the language supports another programming paradigm.
+The previously discussed implementations are how a conventional programmer would use Jaclang to program a relatively complex program using object-oriented programming paradigm.

+In this section we will discuss on how to code the above program using a novel inbuilt prgaramming paradigm in jac-lang, which is **Data-spatial Programming**.

 ### Data Spatial architecture